 You will notice that we do not charge any fees to come onto our property.
-The Hay Ride, Corn Maze, Fairy Village, Farm Animal area and picnic area are all offered free of charge.
+The Hay Ride, Corn Maze, Fairy Village, and picnic area are all offered free of charge.

 We encourage you to sample an apple or two in the field.
 We’d like you to get exactly the apple you want, but please sample sparingly.
 Too much of this is tough on our wallet and your digestive system!

 Yes.
 We accept cash as well as local checks, major credit cards and EBT/SNAP and WIC Vouchers.

 We feel that the way we operate is the best for our customers.
 You can use any bag or container you bring with you..
 Make sure we weigh your containers first or you will be paying for that weight also.
 We also provide bags for free, but we encourage you to bring your own.

 Please stop at the barn during the week to ask for directions.
 We have a list of apple varieties that we feel are ready for picking.
 We have the same varieties in each of the two orchards.
 Where you picked last week may be picked out this week, so be sure to check in each time you visit!